Carreau/phd-dissertation/parts/part3.rst

 In particular microrheology experiments could be performed on the growing actin cloud in order to further characterize the frequency dependence of the mechanical properties  of the actin cloud.
-The effect of cross linking and network branching is crucial for the occurence of symmetry breaking on bead systems, and would likely play a role in the structure of the actin cloud.
+The effect of cross linking and network branching is crucial for the occurrence of symmetry breaking on bead systems, and would likely play a role in the structure of the actin cloud.
 A confined geometry and direct polymerisation on membrane, or the effect of myosin motors might allow to alter the properties of the actin cloud.